koralgooll/MulEA/README.md

 #### **1. Downloading and Exploring the Dataset:**

-This example analyzes a differential expression (DE) dataset from a microarray experiment deposited in the NCBI Gene Expression Omnibus
+This example analyses a differential expression (DE) dataset from a microarray experiment deposited in the NCBI Gene Expression Omnibus
 <img src="man/figures/geo_main.gif" alt="GEO" width="87" /> under
 accession number